mattdavis0351/mongodb-labs/exercises/mongo-shell/intermediate-read.md

 ### The "$and" operator

-As you already know, MongoDB implicitly **AND**s the filters when separated by `,` in the query.
+As you [already know](../blob/master/exercises/mongo-shell/basic-crud/basic-read.md#Filtering-on-multiple-fields), MongoDB implicitly **AND**s the filters when separated by `,` in the query.

 **Exercise 2** :computer:

-Run the following query:
+To cover this next point we need to generate some output first.
+Run the query below to get the output we need.

+:bulb: Can you explain the different operators and parameters in this query without seeing the output?
 ```javascript
 db.movieDetails.find({
     "tomato.meter": {"$lt": 50},